ronekko/ParlAI/README.md

 --------------------------------------------------------------------------------

-ParlAI (pronounced “par-lay”) is a framework for dialog AI research, implemented in Python.
+ParlAI (pronounced "par-lay") is a framework for dialog AI research, implemented in Python.

 Its goal is to provide researchers:
 - a unified framework for training and testing dialog models